jtallerson/MechaCar_Statistical_Analysis/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 I don't believe that the dataset given to me provides enough information to effectively predict the MPG of the MechaCar.
-Only two of the four variables show a relationship to MPG.
+Only two of the variables show a relationship to MPG.
 There must be more variables that could help give me insight.

 ![this_is_an_image](linear_regression_model.PNG)